 Five days a week you are going to find a workout posted on CFFB dot com that requires hard work, intelligence and technique.
 Whether you are using Power Athlete’s CFFB program for your own training, or putting something together for the athletes you coach, we want you to think about how you are executing the required movements.

-Are pull ups being performed to strengthen your back squat, with a retracted and depressed shoulder girdle and chin “tucked” to maintain a neutral head position?
+Are pull ups being performed to strengthen your Squat, with a retracted and depressed shoulder girdle and chin “tucked” to maintain a neutral head position?
 Or are elbows shooting forward, necks “crane-ing”, and knees flailing up for a “fetal position up?”

 If you have been following the Power Athlete Dynamic Movement Prep, then you have witnessed the attention to detail and focus on proper execution in order to elicit the desired response of the movement.
 We never just go through the motions of a movement just because its required or should be done.
 There is a purpose behind everything we do.
 Take these examples of dynamic movement prep and understand that by focusing on proper execution, whether warm ups or lifts, you can create a more aware and coachable athlete for the field.
 The primary focus of the Power Athlete template called CrossFit Football is to create strength, power and speed in the weight room that is transferable to the field or arena, or wherever your proving grounds are.
 So, whether you are a coach training athletes or training to train, apply and execute with a purpose.